MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/has-anyoperator.md

 ---
-title: has_any operator - Azure Data Explorer
+title: The has_any operator - Azure Data Explorer
-description: This article describes has_any operator in Azure Data Explorer.
+description: This article describes the case-insensitive has_any operator in Azure Data Explorer.
 services: data-explorer
 author: orspod
 ms.author: orspodek
 ms.reviewer: alexans
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 09/05/2021
+ms.date: 09/12/2021
 ---
 # has_any operator

-`has_any` operator filters based on the provided set of values.
+Filters a record set for a match to any of a set of case-insensitive strings.

 For more information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).